Common Types of DUI | Phillips Law Group

 An Extreme DUI conviction has a minimum mandatory jail term of 30 days and a fine of $500.00 to $2,500.00 plus surcharges.
-You can also be placed on probation and have a driver's license suspension.
-You will also be required to install and maintain a vehicle interlock device in all personal vehicles you drive for a period of at least one-year after your driver's license has been restored.
-Don’t take chances with a DUI charge.
-Contact a Phoenix, Arizona DUI attorney now to discuss representation.
+You can also be placed on probation and have a driver’s license suspension.
+You will also be required to install and maintain a vehicle interlock device in all personal vehicles you drive for a period of at least one-year after your driver’s license has been restored.
+Do not take chances with a DUI charge.
+Contact a Phoenix, Arizona DUI attorney by calling 1-800-706-3000 to discuss representation.

 An Extreme DUI with a prior DUI conviction in the previous 5 years carries a mandatory jail sentence 120 days to six months.
 The Ignition Interlock Device is again required.
 Because Extreme DUI is a very serious offense, we recommend you call a Phoenix and Tucson area, Arizona DUI attorney to set up a free office visit.

 Aggravated DUI is the most serious type of DUI and can be committed several different ways:

 - Aggravated DUI With No Valid Driver’s License.

 - Aggravated DUI with two prior convictions in the past five years.